 - Provide key nutrients

-This is where the bulk of the processed, vegetable oil comes from in our diet and those are pro-inflammatory, and damaging to both sperm and egg quality as well as all of the fluids needed to conceive.
+This is where the bulk of the processed vegetable oil comes from in our diet, and those are pro-inflammatory.
+In other words, they damage both sperm and egg quality as well as all of the fluids needed to conceive.

 Need help with implementing these strategies?
-Or, have you made these changes and still struggling to conceive?
+Or, have you made these changes and are still struggling to conceive?
 There may be more going on.
 I'd love to talk to you about how I'd approach your case.
 Learn more about how functional nutrition can help you conceive and have a healthy baby.